 Generally, you have to register your trade when your business activities commence.
 Late registrations may be met with fines, though not all trade offices enforce such policies strictly.
 Find out how late you can register your trade here (German article).

 What do I need to register with my trade office?

-To pursue many crafts, for instance, a master craftsman’s certificate (Meisterbrief) must be presented.
+To pursue many crafts, for instance, a Meisterbrief (master craftsman’s certificate) must be presented.
 To work as a broker (Makler), you need a permit in accordance with § 34c GewO.
-There are several professions that require a trade permit to practise on a self-employed basis.
+There are several professions that require a trade permit (Gewerbeerlaubnis) to practise on a self-employed basis.
 A trade permit is required when operating gambling arcades or pawnshops, for example, or working as an insurance consultant, broker, property developer or travel agent.
 Read more about trade permits (Gewerbeerlaubnis) and which entrepreneurs need them here (German article).

 In addition to trades requiring a permit, there are also trades where background checks are mandatory.
 To register such a trade, you need a police clearance certificate as well as an excerpt from the central commercial register.
 The latter is necessary for proving that you have not violated any GewO regulations, have not had to pay fines or have not been banned from practising a trade in the past.
 Trades that require background checks include businesses handling second-hand, high-priced products, businesses that build safety installations and theft-resistant opening tools, credit and detective agencies, travel agencies and locksmiths.